bamf-health/aimi-liver-mr/README.md

 # Liver MR Segmentation

-The liver annotations from [AMOS](https://amos22.grand-challenge.org/) (N=40) and [DUKE Liver Dataset V2](https://zenodo.org/record/6328447) (N=310) dataset is employed to train a model for liver segmentation.
-The combined training dataset includes 350 cases of annotated livers in MR scans.
+The liver annotations from [AMOS](https://amos22.grand-challenge.org/) (N=40) and [DUKE Liver Dataset V2](https://zenodo.org/record/6328447) (N=310) dataset was used to train a model for liver segmentation .
+The combined training dataset includes 350 cases of annotated livers in T1 MR scans.
 An ensemble of fivefold cross-validation within the nnUNet framework is used for automatic liver segmentation.
 The model is used to generate annotations for liver in 67 MR scans from [TCGA-LIHC](https://portal.gdc.cancer.gov/projects/TCGA-LIHC) collection.

-The [model_performance](model_performance.ipynb) notebook contains the code to evaluate the model performance on the [TCGA-LIHC](https://portal.gdc.cancer.gov/projects/TCGA-LIHC) collection against a validation evaluated by a radiologist and a non-expert.
+The [model_performance](model_performance.ipynb) notebook contains the code to evaluate the model performance on the [TCGA-LIHC](https://portal.gdc.cancer.gov/projects/TCGA-LIHC) collection against a validation set evaluated by a radiologist and a non-expert.

 ## Running the model

-#TODO
+- [ ] TODO

 ### Build container from pretrained weights

-#TODO
+- [ ] TODO

 ### Running inference